thogiti/thogiti.github.io/_posts/2024-06-03-Cross-Chain-MEV-Auction-Modeling.md

 ### Relaxed Combinatorial Auction Model

+In practice, real-world cross-chain combinations will likely be a small subset of all possible combinations, as not all  possibilities make economic sense to bid on.
+Therefore, the marketplace will only need to evaluate a limited number of predefined combinations, simplifying the auction process while still capturing significant synergies and maximizing revenue.

 **Objective**:
-To model and analyze a practical and efficient combinatorial auction where the auctioneer doesn't need to evaluate all possible combinations, but predefine a subset of combinations for cross-chain MEV auctions, focusing on simplicity and feasibility.
+To model and analyze a practical and efficient combinatorial auction where the auctioneer doesn't need to evaluate all possible combinations, but a predefined subset of combinations for cross-chain MEV auctions, focusing on simplicity and feasibility.

 ### Relaxed Combinatorial Auction Setup